vishakhadhonde9/AWS/Load Balancer.md

  -  Support TCP and UDP protocols for routing.

 #### 3] Gateway Load Balancer-
 - Operates at Layer 3 (Network Layer) and Layer 4 (Transport Layer) of the OSI model.
--
+- Gateway Load Balancer helps you easily deploy, scale, and manage your third-party virtual appliances like firewall.